mountaincharlie/midi-dragon/README.md

   * Removed the song_end_fade and audio_clip fields from the Song model as they were features that weren't really necessary for pre-made or custom songs and distracted from the important features on the Custom Design Song form.
   * Removed the AdOns model - this additional functionality was not essential to the site's function and purpose, so I've left it as a possible future feature.
   * Removed the UserProfile model since it ended up only having a 1 to 1 relationship with the Django built in User model and a 1 to many relationship with the Order model, so instead I just related the Django User model and the Order model directly via a 1 to many relationship.
+  * Added the created_date field to the Song model so that the users can see in their Profile Dashboard when their projects were created.
 * Final Schema diagram, using [dbdiagram.io](https://dbdiagram.io/home)
 * ![Final Database Design](./static/images/readme_images/p5-final-db-schema.png "Final Database Design")